-The increase in other income, net, for the three months ended April 30, 2023, as compared to the same period in the prior fiscal year, was primarily due to yields from our debt security investments, which were resumed in the second half of fiscal year 2023 following the liquidation of such investments in fiscal year 2022 to finance the acquisition of Oculii Corp, or Oculii, and increased interest income from cash deposits driven by higher interest rates.
+The increases in other income, net, for the three and six months ended July 31, 2023, as compared to the same periods in the prior fiscal year, were primarily due to \$1.1 million and \$2.2 million, respectively, of additional yields from our debt security investments that were resumed in the second half of fiscal year 2023.
+The increases were also attributable to approximately \$0.7 million and \$1.0 million of additional interest income from our cash deposits driven by higher interest rates.
+The increases were partially offset by an approximately \$1.2 million impairment relating to an equity investment recognized during the second quarter of fiscal year 2024.

-Provision for Income Taxes
+Provision (Benefit) for Income Taxes